RevensofT/STD/README.md

 # Simplify Type Deprive
-Simple library to help you access to your object data in memory with less restain from C# or VB language limited.
+Simple library to help you access to data in memory with less restain from C# or VB language limited.

 ## What's in V 1.0 ?
 - 3 extension method
 - ref(of T) as pointer

 # ref(Of T) type
-Brand new type for rule breaker pointer, you can use it as memory seek if you want to do.
+A new type for unsafe pointer, it's value of reference type aka it's value type but invoke by method as reference type.

 ## Property
 ### value As T